ansible/awx/awx/api/templates/api/api_o_auth_authorization_root_view.md

 {"access_token": "9epHOqHhnXUcgYK8QanOmUQPSgX92g", "token_type": "Bearer", "expires_in": 36000, "refresh_token": "jMRX6QvzOTf046KHee3TU5mT3nyXsz", "scope": "read"}
 ```

-## Verify by introspecting the access token:
->> Need to fill in Introspection Example in the docs here #TODO: Add Introspection

 ## Refresh an existing access token
 Suppose we have an existing access token with refresh token provided: